 2024 High School Honor Band Festival

-Next academic year, the Marshall University High School Honor Band Festival will be held February 21-23, 2024.
+The Marshall University High School Honor Band Festival will be held February 21-23, 2024.
 The Honor Band Festival is an event developed for the purpose of recognizing the achievements of exceptional high school musicians and provide an opportunity to work with great guest conductors from around the country and get to know the amazing faculty at Marshall University.
-This year we are thrilled to welcome some outstanding music educators from around the country.
+Once again, we are thrilled to welcome some outstanding music educators and conductors from around the country.

 The weekend includes workshops and master classes with world-renowned musicians, performances by the Marshall Wind Symphony and Symphonic Band, and demonstrations by student ensembles.
 Participants will submit a video audition and will be placed into one of three honor bands.
 The weekend will conclude with a concert by all three of the ensembles.